Leadership - And How do People Get It?

 Having said all of that, there are indeed, born leaders.
 These are the people to whom others look, even from a very early age; they seem willing to be seen and heard, take risks, stand up for what they believe.
 They do have charisma, people want to hear what they have to say, they want to get things done and bring people along with them.
 They're happy in the limelight (even if it's an uncomfortable place to be) and they do have 'vision'.

-But even born leaders have to hone and work at their leadership skills.
+But even born leaders have to hone and work on their leadership skills.
 It's not something you 'arrive' at and that's it, you're there, a leader.
 Just like everyone else, to develop you have to practise, practise, practise.

 Leadership Skills Training